srijan-paul/srijan-paul.github.io/injuly.in/src/blog/jit-02.md

 ## Generating machine code at runtime

-Since machine code is merely a sequence of integers, does that mean we can generate stuff a bunch of them somewhere in memory, then ask the CPU to start executing the said memory location as if it were machine code?
+Since machine code is merely a sequence of integers, does that mean we can write a bunch of them to some place in memory, then ask the CPU to treat the said memory address as machine code instead of data?

-We can try:
+Let's try:

 ```c
 #include <stdio.h>